 MaxCompute (previously known as ODPS) is a general purpose, fully managed, multi-tenancy data processing platform for large-scale data warehousing.
-MaxCompute supports various data importing solutions and distributed computing models, enabling users to effectively query massive datasets, reduce production costs, and ensure data security.
+MaxCompute supports various data importing solutions and distributed computing models, enabling users to effectively query massive datasets, reduce production costs, and guarantee data security.

 Alibaba Cloud offers a platform called DataWorks for users to perform data ingestion, data processing and data management in MaxCompute.
 It provides fully hosted workflow services and a one-stop development and management interface to help enterprises mine and explore the full value of their data.
 DataWorks uses MaxCompute as its core computing and storage engine, to provide massive offline data processing, analysis, and mining capabilities.

 Currently, data from the following data sources can be imported to or exported from the workspace through the data integration function: RDS, MySQL, SQL Server, PostgreSQL, MaxCompute, ApsaraDB for Memcache, DRDS, OSS, Oracle, FTP, dm, HDFS, and MongoDB.